Air conditioning car system O-ring leaks

 - O-ring dry installation or using the wrong type of lubrication

-Car O-ring tools & installation
+Car O-ring tools & installation to avoid air conditioning system leaks.

 The use of the proper tools for O-ring installations are critical to avoid any damage to the O-ring surface.
 The use of sharp-edged tools, passing the O-rings over sharp threads, lack of lubrication and use of poor quality O-ring materials are the main causes of O-ring damage and possible air conditioning leaks.
 It is recommended the use of picks for removal & installation of the O-rings.
 Always lubricate the O-ring with the right type of oil and cover sharp threads before passing the O-ring over.
 Choosing the right size of O-rings for every application in the air conditioning system is crucial.